-To be in good academic standing, graduate students must have a cumulative GPA of 3.0 or higher and be free of any academic probationary status.
+To be in good academic standing, graduate students must have a cumulative GPA of 3.0 or higher, must earn a grade of B or better in all required courses, and have no more than one grade of less than B in elective courses.
 Graduate students must also demonstrate satisfactory progress in thesis research, capstone or clinical practicum as documented by recommendations from the thesis/academic advisor and the grades of related thesis courses to be considered in good academic standing.
-All courses, whether accepted toward graduation credit or not, are recorded on a student's transcript and count in GPA calculations.